Blue World Order (film)

-Blue World Order is a 2018 martial arts science fiction film set in a post-apocalyptic world.
+Blue World Order is a 2018 Australian martial arts science fiction film set in a post-apocalyptic world.

 Plot

-The film is set in a post-apocalyptic world in which civilisation has crumbled.
+The film is set in a post-apocalyptic world in which civilization has crumbled.
 A massive electromagnetic pulse has killed all children on the planet with the exception of Molly (Billie Rutherford), the daughter of Jake Slater (Jake Ryan).
 Slater is also the only man immune to a virus released by the film pulse.

 Production

 Matthew Reilly was the executive producer, with Ché Baker and Tim Maddocks as producers.
 It was directed by Ché Baker and Dallas Bland; and was written by Baker, Bland and Sarah Mason.

 The film was largely shot around Canberra, Australia.